AndersDeath/diary2/000-current.md

 # 07 März - Dotterstrag - Berlin - 534 Tag der Einwanderung - Cold Sunny

 I was talking to people for a whole day.
 Firstly I had an interview with one guy from company that is on Alexanderplaz.
 After that I lead restrospective and was talking for an hour.
 After that I expirienced a german lesson.
 Besides that I was in the shop three times today that is absolutely crazy and non efficient.
 Also I went to Alexa and boguth 8 march present for Ksusha.
 Then I called to my unkle and congritulated him with his birthday.
+Other than that I tried to do everything and got tiered very much.